Daily Quizzes

 This law not only explained the motion of objects on Earth but also described the orbits of the planets and the motion of celestial bodies, providing a universal framework for understanding gravity.

-The concept of spacetime curvature replaced the concept of force of gravity as provided by the theory that was introduced by Einstein.
+The concept of spacetime curvature replaced the concept of the force of gravity as provided by the theory that was introduced by Einstein.
 General relativity is founded on the fact that the family of the mass bends time and space, and items travel along the paths.
-This theory was determined to provide improved predictions compared to that of Newton particularly at the extreme gravitational fields.
+This theory was determined to provide improved predictions compared to that of Newton, particularly in extreme gravitational fields.

 It is the rate at which objects accelerate when they fall towards Earth under the influence of gravity.
 It is represented by 'g' and is approximately 9.8 m/s² near the Earth's surface.
 This means that every second, the velocity of a falling object increases by 9.8 meters per second.
 All objects experience the same acceleration due to gravity, regardless of their mass, when air resistance is not considered.